MKrbm/worms/README.md

   - can deal with similarity-transformed hamiltonian.

 - ##
+  - reduce probability of zero-worm
+  - warp zero-worm
+  - delete worm

 - ## v4.2
   - automatically reduce sign.
-    - chose unit cell by ourself, then find the best local similarity transformation.
+    - chose unit cell by ourself, then find the best local similarity transformation.7